 Electric Vehicles and Clean Energy

-Electric Motor versus Combustion Engine
+Electric Motor versus Internal Combustion Engine

 As automotive engineers, we are interested in E-mobility and how to combine it with clean energy.
-Let us look at an example, where we consider replacing a VW Golf by a Tesla Model 3.
+Let us look at an example, where we consider replacing a VW Golf with a Tesla Model 3.

 Nuclear Power?